Shoulder replacement: Indications

 The progression to shoulder replacement usually begins with the development of pain with movement of the shoulder and stiffness which will be conservatively managed with activity modification, physical therapy and nonsteroidal anti-inflammatory (NSAID) drugs.
 Additionally, intra-articular corticosteroid injections (injection into the joint space) are another popular, conservative option.
 If all non-surgical, conservative treatment options fail and pain is affecting quality of life, then the shoulder replacement will likely be indicated.
 Various studies on shoulder replacements have confirmed this indication, noting specifically that severe glenohumeral arthritis as the cause.

 The reverse total shoulder arthroplasty (RTSA) was developed in the 1980s as a treatment for rotator cuff tear arthropathy in the elderly.
 It has demonstrated excellent clinical outcomes and thus has become well-established as the treatment of choice for cuff tear arthropathy.
 National joint registries have reported 10-year survivorship for the diagnosis of rotator cuff arthropathy of 94.1%.
 Increasing surgeon experience with the reverse prosthesis has seen a decrease in complications and a change in the indications for surgery.
 An early expanded indication was primary osteoarthritis with loss of rotator cuff function.
 Massive irreparable rotator cuff tear without osteoarthritis has also been an accepted indication for a number of years, given numerous studies have reported good functional outcomes.
-Over the last 10 years the indications for RTSA have seen a huge expansion.
-These include posterior glenoid deficiency with intact cuff, fracture, tumour and revision surgery.
+Over the last 10 years the indications for RTSA have seen a huge expansion, including for patients with osteoarthritis and intact rotator cuff tendons.
+Indications also include posterior glenoid deficiency, fracture, tumour and revision surgery.

 Surgical techniques

 In traditional total shoulder arthroplasty the approach begins with separating the deltoid muscle from the pectoral muscles, facilitating access to the shoulder (glenohumeral) joint through a relatively nerve free passageway.
-The shoulder joint is initially covered by the rotator cuff muscles (subscapularis, supraspinatus, infraspinatus & teres minor) and the joint capsule (glenohumeral ligaments).
+The shoulder joint is initially covered by the rotator cuff muscles (subscapularis, supraspinatus, infraspinatus and teres minor) and the joint capsule (glenohumeral ligaments).
 Typically a single rotator cuff muscle is identified and cut to allow direct access to the shoulder joint.
 As this point, the surgeon can remove the arthritic portions of the joint and then secure the ball and socket prostheses within the joint.

 The development of safer, more effective techniques have led to the increased use of reverse total shoulder arthroplasty.
 Reverse total shoulder arthroplasties are typically indicated when the rotator cuff muscles are severely damaged.
 There are a few major approaches for reverse total shoulder arthroplasties.
 The first is the deltopectoral approach, which is the approach described above for the traditional total shoulder arthroplasty.
 This approach saves the deltoid, but requires the supraspinatus to be cut.
 The second is the transdeltoid approach, which provides a straight on approach at the glenoid.
 However, during this approach the deltoid is put at risk for potential damage.
 Both techniques are used, depending on the surgeon's preferences.